sj-omscs/6210-exam-1/Exam.md

 ---

 True.

-The algorithm works by allowing one statically determined representative process from each round to go to the next round.
-When on a shared memory architecture (SMP, NUMA/NCC), the algorithm relies on spinning on a statically determined spin location that indicates the state of the barrier.
-It also works with message passing in cluster architecture, since the algorithm simply requires that the representative process can signal to the other process.
+* The algorithm relies on a statically determined winner and statically determined memory locations.
+* This allows the algorithm to have the winners directly notify the losers once the barrier is complete
+* Message-passing architectures are supported because the losers know who will be notifying them to continue.

 ## 3.f (2 points)